philcarter/COMP-109-Syllabus/introduction.md

 **SAM** - Skills Assessment Manager provided by Cengage.

-**EOM** - End of Module projects are used for training and graded as Extra Credit
+**EOM** - End of Module projects are used for additional training.
+Some are graded as Extra Credit

-**Capstone** Projects part of the Final and Midterm assessments
+**Capstone** Projects that are part of the Final and Midterm assessments.

 **M01:M12** - Short form for textbook Excel MODULES such as Excel Module 1 (M01)

-**T01:T03** - Short form for the TEST modules, which consist of an exam and SAM capstone project.
+**T01:T02** - Short form for the TEST modules and consists of a SAM capstone project.